Do You Know the Difference between Current Balance and Statement Balance? (You Should)

 If your current balance is higher than your statement balance, it’s not necessarily a bad thing to pay it all off.
 Many people like the peace of mind of seeing a $0 balance outstanding.
 One thing to be aware of, though, is that the utilization reported to the credit bureaus is very often your statement balance.
 What does that mean?

 Credit utilization is the second most important factor in your credit score calculation, and you typically want a low (not zero) balance reported.
-If you pay your balance down to $0 right before your statement date, that might actually be a bad thing – you’re as good as not using your credit card!
+If you pay your balance down to $0 right before your statement date, that might actually be a bad thing – it looks as though you are not using your credit card at all!
 On the same note, if you typically have a high utilization, it very well could help.
 Debitize can optimize your utilization for you, automatically!

 Otherwise, paying more than your statement balance is really up to your preferences.
 Some consumers simply prefer to keep low balances.